-This Spring, Grace City Church, which meets at the Asterisk Building downtown, will merge into our church family, and Park Church will become one church with two congregations: Park Church Highlands and Park Church Downtown.
+This Spring, Grace City Church, which meets at Asterisk downtown, will merge into our church family, and Park Church will become one church with two congregations: Park Church Highlands and Park Church Downtown.

 This page serves as a centralized place to learn more, answer questions, and get involved.
 We encourage you first to mark your calendar for the Family Meeting next Sunday, January 31, and also to dive in to the exciting info on this page, ask any questions that remain unanswered, and join us in prayer as we enter this season of Gospel Movement.

 Sundays through March 28 • 10am